thallosaurus/thallosaurus.github.io/md/equipment.md

 A little over a year ago I switched my musical workflow to hardware synthesizers and oh my was it an improvment.
 You know, you sit in front of a PC all the time because of your job, you have to deal with bugs and glitches all day and when you come home, you really don't wanna see a PC again until the next day.
 So, I decided to build myself a small hardware-only synthesizer setup.
 And because I'm a huge music production nerd I list my whole equipment here, not just my hardware:

 (DISCLAIMER: I don't advertise anything here.
 The following text reflects my own opinion on these products.
-I bought all of this from my own money and I don't get get any money to say this)
+I bought all of this from my own money and I don't get any money to say something positive.
+All just my own opinion)

 ## Hardware